thedynamiclinker/sudocode/lib/bbl1.o.md

 ![[bible-git-blame-05.jpg]]

 0: Hard to say for sure.
 But it's not hard to guess.
 See some of the characters are mentioned by multiple authors.
 Like here.
 Two authors mention this Abraham guy.
+Or Abram.
+He gets a "ha" added to his name later when he becomes funny.

 ![[bible-git-blame-06.jpg]]